timmcginley/41934/Assignments/A2/README.md

 * The Engineering

-Now review the project reports - can you check that the values they say they acheived are actually acheived?

-Develop a script (based on examples and support from the teachers) to check a specific calim in one of the reports.

 ## Activity Completion
 Your group must submit your modified script file for the use case, this should be provided in a ‘repo’ in the github account linked to your group.
 The repo will include: